zwave-js/zwave-js-ui/docs/development/intro.md

 # Development

-Developers who wants to debug the application have to open 2 terminals.
+Developers who wants to debug the application have to open two terminals.

 In first terminal run `yarn run dev` to start webpack-dev for front-end developing and hot reloading at <http://localhost:8092>
 (**THE PORT FOR DEVELOPING IS 8092**)